benhowdle89/js-idioms/_posts/2014-10-28-pagination-with-lodash.markdown

 If you've not met [Lo-Dash](https://lodash.com) before, it's "A utility library delivering consistency, customization, performance, & extras".
 It's marketed as a more performant [Underscore.js](http://underscorejs.org), so if you're used to using that, maybe give Lo-Dash a try.

-So I had an array, like so:
+So I had an array which I needed to paginate, like so:

 {% highlight javascript %}
 [